 In 2018, JIBS decided to channel more internal funding to CeFEO (and two other research centers, MMTC and CEnSE).
 From January 2018, JIBS allocated a strategic investment fund to CeFEO for a period of three years (2018-2020) .
 The strategic investment offered the opportunity to reorganize the governance of CeFEO.
 The new leadership group of CeFEO included Mattias Nordqvist (Director), Francesco Chirico (Co-Director, head of research), Massimo Baù (head of education), and Kajsa Haag (head of outreach).

 In 2020, Kajsa Haag and Massimo Baù became Co-Directors of CeFEO, adopting a dual leadership model.
-Since August 2020, Massimo Baù became CeFEO Director while Kajsa Haag took over the responsibility as Associate Dean of Faculty for the Business Administration group.
+Since August 2020, Massimo Baù is CeFEO Director.
+Kajsa Haag took over the responsibility as Associate Dean of Faculty for the Business Administration group.
 The same year, CeFEO names was modified from “Centre for Family Enterprise and Ownership” to “Centre for Family Entrepreneurship and Ownership”, as a way to remark the adherence to the JIBS’ focus areas of Entrepreneurship and Ownership.
-Also in 2020, JIBS renewed the allocation of a strategic investment fund to CeFEO for a period of one year (2021), confirmed also for 2022.
+The JIBS strategic investment to CeFEO was renewed for 2021 and 2022.

 Leif Melin – Professor Emeritus and Founder of the Centre for Family Entrepreneurship and Ownership (CeFEO) – takes us to the origins and history of CeFEO (1995-2015).